flaviut/nim-by-example/content/types/objects.md

 ---
 # Objects

-In Nimrod, objects are like structs from C family languages and define a grouping of fields.
+In Nim, objects are like structs from C family languages and define a grouping of fields.
 They are by default traced by the garbage collector, so there is no need to explicitly free them when allocated.

 ``` nimrod
 type